marijnh/Eloquent-JavaScript/11_async.md

 ```

 The `defineRequestType` function defines a new type of request.
 The
-example adds support for `"note"` requests, which just send a note to
+example adds support for `"note"` requests, which just sends a note to
 a given nest.
 Our implementation calls `console.log` so that we can
 verify that the request arrived.
 Nests have a `name` property that
 holds their name.